 The pretty village of Eglwyswrw lies in the north of Pembrokeshire, in the Hundred of Cemais.
 Originally only three men from the village were commemorated, on a small war memorial plaque which is located inside St Cristiolus Church, as most of the local men are commemorated on the war memorial at Crymych.
-However, Eglwyswrw and District Heritage Society decided to research and undertake a project to erect a new war memorial in the village to commemorate all of their local men together, with the help of my research.
+Eglwyswrw and District Heritage Society researched and undertook a project to erect a new war memorial in the village to commemorate all of their local men together.
 This project finally came into fruition during June 2014, with the erection of a new war memorial outside the Church, which was unveiled by myself and dedicated by the Bishop of St. David’s on Sunday 10 August 2014.
 Many thanks to Paul Sambrook of Eglwyswrw for supplying the photographs of the grave of Joshua James, and the photograph of Oliver Rees, to Heather James for some of the photographs of the men, and to Will Thomas, of Eglwyswrw Heritage, who kindly kept me updated with details of the names of the men, with information about the project and for inviting me to carry out the unveiling.
-Following further research by myself since the unveiling, a further four men have been discovered who were from the area and fell as a result of the war.
-A new addition to the memorial has recently been unveiled with the names of these four men on: Morris Bowen; Thomas Bowen; Tom Sallis; and Fred Waller.
+Following further research since the unveiling, a further four men have been discovered who were from the area and fell as a result of the war.
+A new addition to the memorial has recently been unveiled with the names of these four men on: Morris Bowen; Thomas Bowen; Tom Sallis; and Fred Waller, whilst a further two men who died in WW2 have been recently identified and added to the memorial: Benjamin Evans and Maurice Hemingway.
 Please see below for details.

 The Great War, 1914-1918